 I had the idea to launch JustGo Music whilst studying music production at Point Blank music college in London.
 I was doing music production and DJing to escape my boring corporate day job, and I realized that whilst there were all these great tools and applications out there to help you make music, there were no tools to help you promote your music and grow your fanbase.
 As an electronic music fan, I also found it pretty frustrating to keep up to date with all of my favorite artists, so the idea kind of snowballed into launching JustGo Music.

 What kind of skills and past experiences have you, as the CEO, been able to draw from in order to launch JustGo successfully?

-We haven’t quite seen anything like JustGo out there, though there may be similar services.
+We haven’t quite seen anything like JustGo out there.
 Do you ever worry about new services coming out to compete with what you offer?
-Or is that not an issue, perhaps?

 We’re really focused on helping DJs and electronic music artists to grow their fanbase.
 In that respect, I think we’re in our own niche.
 There are of course social media management tools out there, and analytics tools, however we feel that none of them provide the kind of experience that DJs and artists need.
 We’re really shaping JustGo Music around what DJs and artists want, and for the last 9 months we’ve worked very closely with the music industry to build and polish the dashboard.
 On the fan side, we make it very easy for fans to keep up to date with their favorite artists by bringing together artist content from Facebook, Soundcloud, YouTube, Podcasts, Beatport and iTunes into a beautiful, seamless feed.
 We think that’s pretty unique too.